Easy Sourdough

 In a very large mixing bowl, measure by weight all ingredients and mix it together into a dough with your dough scraper or a spoon until combined.

-Cover with a clean cloth and let the mixture rest in the bowl for 30 minutes in the oven with the oven light on.
+Cover with a clean cloth and let the mixture rest in the bowl for 30 minutes somewhere warm, like the oven with the oven light on.
 (This is the easiest way to create the perfect warm environment.
 Just don't turn the oven on accidentally.
 Maybe put a postit on the oven to remind the household.)

 First Fold -